 Secondly, half of the cases in the study were car accident lawsuits and the other half were all other lawsuits.
 In Maryland, by contrast, around 75% of knee injury cases are from car accidents.
 We have fewer premises liability cases due to our contributory negligence law.

 JVR does not provide the average accident knee injury verdict in motor vehicle collision cases.
 However, the median is probably more illustrative.
 The median knee injury verdict in a car accident case is $94,406.
 Interestingly, the middle 50%—the 25th to the 75th percentile—ranges from $26,255-$216,726.
 That is a large range, and the bottom quartile is likely made up of minor injury cases.

 The last knee injury case we took to trial led to a $5.2 million verdict.
 It was a severe injury case in which the client required a below-the-knee amputation.

 Below are more knee injury verdict statistics:

-The range for rear end collisions is so low because there are just very many knee injuries in those types of accidents.
-Many knee injury claims from rear end accidents are based on preexisting injuries, which are the toughest cases to bring.
-Additionally, there are not many serious “knee injuries only” injuries in rear-end car accidents.
-If you hurt your knee badly in a rear end accident, chances are you have additional more serious injuries.
+The range for rear-end collisions is so low because there are just very many knee injuries in those types of accidents.
+Many knee injury claims from rear-end accidents are based on preexisting injuries, which are the toughest cases to bring.
+Additionally, there are few serious “knee injuries only” injuries in rear-end car accidents.
+If you hurt your knee badly in a rear-end accident, chances are you have additional more serious injuries.

 Motorcycle accidents often involve the most serious knee injuries.
 However, it is amazing how many motorcycle accident lawsuits involve contested liability.
 For whatever reason, juries don’t like motorcyclists.
 This is unfair, but good counsel can overcome the challenge.